NotePlan/plugins/jgclark.Summaries/README.md

 ```
 <%- progressUpdate({period: '2022-02-15', excludeToday: true, progressHeading: 'Post-Birthday Habits', showSparklines: true}) %>
 ```
-You can add many parameters, _which if present override the main settings described above_.
+You can add many parameters, _which if present override all the main settings described above_.
 The main ones are:
 1. `period` (alias `interval`): time period to run report for, e.g. 'wtd' or 'userwtd' (week to date), 'mtd' (month to date), 'last7d', 'last2w', or 'last4w' or give a specific ISO8601 date to report since (e.g. '2022-10-25')
 2. `progressHeading` to use before the results.
 3. `showSparklines`: true (default) or false.